yliess86/PhDThesis/thesis.md

 ![The figure shows sample illustrations from our training set on the top row and their reconstruction using our illustration autoencoder.
 The illustration autoencoder is trained until saturation and is able to encode and decode the original signal with almost no perceptible difference.](./figures/stablepaint_illustration_autoencoder.png){#fig:stablepaint_illustration_autoencoder}

-We choosed to train a second +vae sharing the decoder with the first one.
+We chosed to train a second +vae sharing the decoder with the first one.
 We thus train only the encoder of the second model to recover latent codes that are similar to the colored images starting from a combination of lineart and color hint maps.
 The objective is to make the process of mapping color stroke conditionned linearts to latent codes that will be mapped to latent codes resulting in colored illustrations when decoded (see @fig:stablepaint_lineart_autoencoder).

 ![The figure shows sample illustrations from our training set on the top row and their reconstruction using our context autoencoder.
 The decoder is shared with our illustration autoencoder and is pretrained.
 The context encoder is trained until saturation and tries to project the given lineart and corresponding hints to a latent code that matches the illustration one when encoded with the illustration encoder.](./figures/stablepaint_lineart_autoencoder.png){#fig:stablepaint_lineart_autoencoder}